radareorg/radeco/radeco/README.md

   --output=<mode>        Select output mode.
   --from-json            Run radeco based on config and information
                          from input json file.
 Needs an input file.
-  --json-builder         Interactive shell used to build the config
+  --build-json           Interactive shell used to build the config
                          json for radeco.
 When used with run, the config generated is automatically used to
                          run radeco rather than dumping it to a file.